This page describes quotas and request limits for Cloud Storage. You can request increases to quotas, but limits cannot be adjusted.

-There is a limit to the size of bucket names of 63 characters if the name does not contain a dot (.) and 222 characters if the bucket contains a dot.
+There is a limit to the size of bucket names.
+This limit is 63 characters if the name does not contain a dot (.) or 222 characters if the bucket contains a dot.

-There is a per-project rate limit to bucket creation and deletion of approximately 1 request every 2 seconds, so plan on fewer buckets and more objects in most cases.
+There is a per-project rate limit to bucket creation and deletion.
+This rate limit is approximately 1 request every 2 seconds, so plan on fewer buckets and more objects in most cases.
 For example, a common design choice is to use one bucket per user of your project.
 However, if you're designing a system that adds many users per second, then design for many users in one bucket (with appropriate permissions) so that the bucket creation rate limit doesn't become a bottleneck.

 Highly available applications should not depend on bucket creation or deletion in the critical path of their application.
 Bucket names are part of a centralized and global namespace: any dependency on this namespace creates a single point of failure for your application.
 Due to this and the 1 request per 2-second limit mentioned above, the recommended practice for highly available services on Cloud Storage is to pre-create all the buckets necessary.

-There is an update limit on each bucket of once per second, so rapid updates to a single bucket (for example, changing the CORS configuration) won't scale.
+There is an update limit on each bucket.
+This limit is once per second, so rapid updates to a single bucket (for example, changing the CORS configuration) won't scale.

-There is a limit of 100 principals holding legacy IAM roles per bucket and a limit of 1500 principals holding all IAM roles per bucket.
+There is a limit to the number of principals that can be granted IAM roles on a specific bucket.
+This limit is 1,500 principals for all IAM roles and 100 principals for legacy IAM roles.
 Examples of principals include individual users, groups, and domains.
 See IAM identities.